ryaposov/website-theme-sync/README.md

 * Toggle "Developer Mode" on in the top right corner
 * Click "Load unpacked" button in the top left corner and select folder of downloaded repository
 * Click "Details" button on the installed extension in the list and make sure you have "Automatically allow access on the following sites" on
 * Done!
-Now Slack opened in Chrome tab will sync the color theme with your system.
+Now Slack (or other supported website) opened in Chrome tab will sync the color theme with your system.